cander2/apix-ig/input/pagecontent/index.md

 This IG enables the vision of reducing pharmaceutical regulatory transaction and processing timelines from days or hours to subsecond timelines, using digitization, automation, and streaming technologies.

-Inspired by the Uppsala Monitoring Centre's (UMC) [IDMP Request and Publish API IG](https://build.fhir.org/ig/Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/index.html) and the finance industry's real-time algorithmic systems ([Anderson, Algorri, Abernathy 2023](https://pubmed.ncbi.nlm.nih.gov/37619807/)), R2CS leverages HL7 FHIR and modern API based technologies to deliver automated, interoperable, and scalable data exchange for electronic Product Information (ePI), Pharmaceutical Quality Information (PQI), pharmacovigilance, requests for information, and clinical trials.
+Inspired by the Uppsala Monitoring Centre's (UMC) [IDMP Request and Publish API IG](https://build.fhir.org/ig/Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/index.html) and the finance industry's real-time algorithmic systems ([Anderson, Algorri, Abernathy 2023](https://pubmed.ncbi.nlm.nih.gov/37619807/)), APIX leverages HL7 FHIR and modern API based technologies to deliver automated, interoperable, and scalable data exchange for electronic Product Information (ePI), Pharmaceutical Quality Information (PQI), pharmacovigilance, requests for information, and clinical trials.

-R2CS addresses the need for modern, real-time regulatory processes by:
+APIX addresses the need for modern, real-time regulatory processes by:
 - **Streaming Data**: Using Kafka to stream FHIR Transaction Bundles and Dataset-JSON as NDJSON, achieving subsecond validation and processing.
 - **Automation**: Enabling algorithmic workflows for validation, routing, and analytics, akin to trading platforms.
 - **Interoperability**: Supporting global standards (HL7 FHIR, CDISC, ICH) for ePI, PQI, and clinical submissions.